SadiePi/Codemon/README.md

 ## Contributing

 I'd prefer for this to remain a mostly solo project.
 That said, I would appreciate bug reports and PRs to flesh out entries in `codex/pokemon/`.

-### Arceus files

-Arceus files (see `./codex/pokemon/.arceus`) are used to generate the proper structure and placeholder entries for the Codex.